 Hiking socks will come with an absolutely mind-boggling array of padding types.
 It’s insane and totally unnecessary.
 However, you’ve still got to deal with and pick out the best one for you.

-I find that I prefer socks with to and heel padding underneath simply to extend the life of the sock.
+I find that I prefer socks with toe and heel padding underneath simply to extend the life of the sock.
 Those areas tend to wear out first so having thicker material helps them stay alive.
 I’ve yet to notice an effect on the health of my feet due to padding – feet hurt after a long day of hiking- period.

 I will say to beware of over padding.
 This can make the shoes or boots fit poorly and actually increase the chaffing and abrasion inside the shoe or boot.
 That will lead to blisters and all manner of not fun foot pain.

-Hiking socks always come in hundreds of flavors.
+Hiking socks come in hundreds of flavors.
 It’s up to you to make the best choice for your hiking style, weather, time of year, and footwear.
 Remember to choose a sock that makes the most sense when paired with your level of activity.

 Overall, I highly recommend socks with some blend of nylon and polyester or Merino Wool.
 It’s hard to beat that dream-team combination of fibers!